-I never have the problem of a skirt or dress going short on me – Don’t know why.
-Is it because I won’t grow anymore, that I am permanently short like forever.
+I never have a problem of a skirt or dress going short on me – Don’t know why.
+Is it because I won’t grow anymore,and I am permanently short, like forever?
 Duh.

 Basically the solution is to add fabric below the hemlines.
 Checkout the 4 easy ways to lengthen the skirts/ dresses.

 This is the best solution in my experience, especially for a fitting skirt or dress.
-Just make an extender slip and you can wear with any number of skirts and dresses.
+Just make an extender slip, and you can wear it with any number of skirts and dresses.

 Make slip – The skirt / dress extender slip is very easy to make.
 I have a tutorial to sew a half slip.
 Make this half slip.